-The fellow also must give an oral or poster presentation on his/her interest area during the conference as well as submit a report to ACS GCI on his/her experience after the conference in order to receive reimbursement.
+The fellow also must give an oral or poster presentation on his/her interest area during the conference as well as submit a report to ACS GCI on their experience after the conference in order to receive reimbursement.

 How to Apply

-- Name of applicant’s faculty advisor (or supervisor) and contact information.
+- Name of applicant’s faculty advisor (or supervisor) and contact information

 - Name, date and location of the conference or meeting the applicant is requesting funding to attend.

 - Estimated budget for travel expenses, up to $2,000.
 Reimbursable expenses include the conference registration fee, accommodations, and travel to participate in the meeting.
 Meals and entertainment expenses are not reimbursable.
 ACS will provide instructions to receive the reimbursement (up to the award amount) after the conference.